 Important note: These questions can vary based on whom you’re speaking with and where you are in the interview process but this is a good base to start.

-Polishing Point #9: Take notes and take heed.
+Take notes and take heed.
 This process is a two-way street, remember?
 Make sure you are taking copious notes so you can take heed of what you’re hearing.
-Note taking could help you formulate a question or two (if you had difficulty preparing them in advance).
+Note-taking could help you formulate a question or two (if you had difficulty preparing them in advance).

 Lastly, create a reference sheet that includes two professional and one personal reference.
 Have this ready before your follow-up in the event the response from the company is favorable, and they desire to begin checking references.

-I hope that you’ve found these useful in simplifying the interview process and providing insight on how on how to best prepare.
+Hopefully, these top interview points are useful in simplifying the interview process and providing insight on how on how to best prepare.

 Aisha J. Patterson is the Founder of Professional Polishing Touch, a personal and professional development boutique firm in Cincinnati, Ohio.
 Professional Polishing Touch exists to help individuals unlock their gifts, polish their skills and deliver excellence to the marketplace by providing resume refreshes, LinkedIn profile updates, job interview coaching, workshop facilitation and public speaking.
 Feel free to connect with Aisha across social media.